MitchellRLayton/STA141A-Project/README.md

-# STA141A-Project
+# STA141A-Homeworks_and_Projects
-Final Project for Statistics 141A
+Final project & homework assignments for Statistics 141A